ignaciojosetarano/elasticsearch-machine-learning-twitter/README.md

 You can easily deploy without using bin scripts doing ```docker-compose up```, 'up' command create containers, network and start all the services.
 To stop and remove all containers and network, you can do ```docker-compose down```.

-Also you can uncomment the docker-compose lines 'volumes' for elasticsearch and persist the information you generate in kibana (for example, Twitter data and machine learnin jobs).
+Also you can uncomment the docker-compose lines 'volumes' for elasticsearch service in docker-compose.yml file and persist the information you generate in kibana (i.e. machine learning jobs).
+To deploy the environment in the future is unnecessary up filebeat (ingest dataset job), so you can do ```docker-compose up kibana``` which automatically deploy elasticsearch too.

 ## Software environment